 To meet the education requirement of your jurisdiction, NCARB must verify your educational history.
-To add education to your NCARB record, select "Education" and then "Add University."
+To add education to your NCARB Record, select "Education" and then "Add University."
 You will need to request that your school send an official transcript directly to NCARB using your school's electronic transcript request system (use email@example.com as the recipient's email address) or our transcript request form.
-Note: If you use your school's transcript request system, be sure to include your NCARB registration number in the notes section.
+Note: If you use your school's transcript request system, be sure to include your NCARB Record number in the notes section.

-If you do not have a degree from a NAAB-accredited program, you may need an EESA evaluation.
+- If you do not have a degree from a NAAB-accredited program, you may be eligible for an EESA evaluation.
 Administered by the NAAB, the Education Evaluation Services for Architects (EESA) compares your academic transcript to the NCARB Education Standard and determines whether your education meets the requirement for licensure or NCARB certification.
 Learn more about EESA evaluations.

 You can start gaining AXP experience after graduating from high school (or the established equivalent).
 Before you can begin reporting AXP experience, you will need an NCARB Record and an experience opportunity that qualifies for the AXP.
 Learn more about how to get started.

 The ARE is a six-division exam used to assess your knowledge and skills regarding the practice of architecture.
-The exam is accepted by all U.S. jurisdictions, in addition to several Canadian associations, and is a key step on the path to obtaining a license.
+The exam is accepted by all U.S. jurisdictions and is a key step on the path to obtaining a license.

-Before you can schedule an ARE division, you must be approved to take the test.
+Before you can schedule an ARE division, you must have your eligibility to take the test approved by your licensing board.
 Once you meet the requirements in your jurisdiction, you can easily apply for eligibility through your NCARB Record.
 Learn more about applying for exam eligibility.

-In-person appointments are offered at test centers throughout the U.S. and Canada, as well as several international locations.
+In-person appointments are offered at PSI test centers throughout the United States and internationally.
 For online appointments, candidates can test 24 hours a day, 365 days a year, in most places around world—as long as your test environment meets certain physical and technical requirements.
 Learn more about scheduling a testing appointment.

-NCARB’s ARE 5.0 Handbook includes a breakdown of each division, sample test questions, suggested study resources, and more.
-You can also find real-time advice from NCARB experts in the ARE 5.0 Community, as well as exclusive prep videos on our YouTube channel.
+NCARB’s ARE 5.0 Guidelines includes a breakdown of each division, suggested study resources, and more.
+You can also find real-time advice from NCARB experts and your fellow candidates in the ARE 5.0 Community, as well as exclusive prep videos on our YouTube channel.

 The NCARB Certificate is a professional credential that can be gained by licensed architects that facilitates cross-border licensing, offers access to continuing education, and more.
 Explore the benefits of NCARB certification.